Non-Asymptotic Analysis of Efficiency in Conformalized Regression: Analysis of Conformalized Quantile Regression (CQR)

 if $t_{1-\alpha/2}\left(X; \underline{\theta}_{n}\right)-t_{\alpha/2}\left(X; \bar{\theta}_{n}\right) + 2 \hat{q}_{(1-\alpha)_{m}}(S_{m} \mid \vartheta_{n}) \ge 0$; otherwise, $\mathcal{C}(X)=\emptyset$.

 \begin{remark} The phenomenon where the lower quantile estimate exceeds the upper quantile estimate is known as \emph{quantile crossing} \citep{romano2019conformalized, bassett1982empirical}.
-We show in the proof of Proposition~\ref{prop:quantile-neighbor} that, quantile crossing does not occur with high probability once the training set size $n$ is sufficiently large. \end{remark}
+We show in the proof of Proposition~\ref{prop:quantile-neighbor} that, quantile crossing does not occur with high probability once the training set size $n$ is sufficiently large. {Moreover, because the covariate space $\mathcal{X}$ is bounded, the ground-truth lower and upper quantile functions cannot cross, even if they are not parallel.} \end{remark}

 The whole pipeline of CQR with SGD training is summarized in Algorithm \ref{alg:cqr-sgd}.